Māori King movement: Honours system

 Hawaiian Princess Abigail Kawānanakoa and Taini Puahaere Rutene were named as the first recipients of The Illustrious Order of Te Arikinui Queen Te Atairangikaahu in the first and third grades of the order respectively.
-The award was named for Tuheitia's mother, Te Atairangikaahu, the first Māori Queen and first Māori to be made a Dame of the Order of the British Empire.
+The award was named for Tuheitia's mother, Te Atairangikaahu, the first Māori Queen and first Māori to be made a Dame Commander of the Order of the British Empire.
 In 2023, Tuheitia recognized Queen Camilla as a first grade member of the order, suggesting that this award is dedicated to female individuals of regardless of ethnic origin for their support of indigenous culture and heritage, similar to the Japanese Order of the Precious Crown.

 Stated to be a dynastic order reserved exclusively for foreign heads of state, as King of the United Kingdom and Head of the Commonwealth, Charles III became the first recipient and founding member of The Order of King Pootatau Te Wherowhero in 2023.
-In doing so, Charles returned the favor Queen Te Atairangikaahu did in validating the Order of New Zealand as its founding member, and in effect legitimatizes the honour as one given by a monarch to another, much as that of stranger members of the Order of the Garter.
+In doing so, Charles returned the favour Queen Te Atairangikaahu did in validating the Order of New Zealand as its founding member, and in effect legitimatizes the honour as one given by a monarch to another, much as that of stranger members of the Order of the Garter.
 The award is named for the first Māori King and Tuheitia's 6x grandfather, whose name he and every other Kīngi has adopted as their regnal name.

 In 2015, Native Hawaiian Ivan Lui-Kwan, who serves as honorary Kīngitanga Ambassador to the United States and Hawaii was invested in the Order of the Taniwha (first class), and Nita Gregory, longtime aide to Queen Te Atairangikaahu, was honoured as a member of The Illustrious Order of Te Arikinui Queen Te Atairangikaahu (third class).